-15.1 A candidate, after becoming eligible for the award of the Degree, may reappear for the Final Examination in any of the theory courses as and when conducted, for the purpose of improving the aggregate and the class.
+15.1 A candidate, after becoming eligible for the award of the Degree, may reappear for the Semester End Examination in any of the theory courses as and when conducted, for the purpose of improving the CGPA and the class.
 But this reappearance shall be within a period of two academic years after becoming eligible for the award of the Degree.
 However, this facility shall not be availed of by a candidate who has taken the Original Degree Certificate.

 Candidates shall not be permitted to reappear either for CIE in any course or for Semester End Examination (SEE) in laboratory courses (including Project Viva-voce) for the purpose of improvement.

-- 16.0 SUPPLEMENTARY EXAMINATIONS: In addition to the Regular Final Examinations held at the end of each semester, Supplementary Final Examinations will be conducted during the academic year.
-Candidates taking the Regular / Supplementary examinations as Supplementary candidates may have to take more than one Final Examination per day.
+16.0 SUPPLEMENTARY EXAMINATIONS: In addition to the Regular Semester End Examinations held at the end of each semester, Supplementary Semester End Examinations will be conducted during the academic year.
+Candidates taking the Regular / Supplementary examinations as Supplementary candidates may have to take more than one Semester End Examination per day.
 A student can appear for any number of supplementary examinations till he/she clears all courses which he/she could not clear in the first attempt.
-However the maximum stipulated period shall not be relaxed under any circumstances. - 17.0 INSTANT SUPPLEMENTARY EXAMINATIONS: Candidates who fail in one theory course of 4th year 2nd semester can appear for Instant Supplementary Examination conducted after declaration of the revaluation results of the said exam.
+However the maximum stipulated period for the course shall not be relaxed under any circumstances.

+17.0 INSTANT SUPPLEMENTARY EXAMINATIONS: Candidates who fail in one theory course of VIII Semester and has cleared all the subjects till VII semester can appear for Instant Supplementary Examination conducted after declaration of the revaluation results of the said exam.